 - 1. Gastric procedures for weight loss are excluded from the benefit for CHIP and CHIP Perinate. - 2.
 All requests for prior authorization for bariatric surgery are received via online submission, fax, phone or mail by the Utilization Management Department and processed during normal business hours. - 3.
-The Utilization Management professional receiving the request evaluates the submitted information to determine if the documentation supports the bariatric surgery as an eligible service. - 4.
-The requesting physician must provide documentation of ALL of the following: - 4.1.
-Unsuccessful medical treatment for obesity AND - 4.2.
-Psychiatric profile indicating the candidate is able to understand, tolerate and comply with all phases of care and is committed to long-term follow-up requirements; AND - 4.3.
-The candidate's post-operative expectations have been addressed; AND - 4.4.
-The individual has undergone a preoperative mental health assessment by a mental health professional and is felt to be an acceptable candidate if they have a history of psychiatric or
+Inpatient services needed following bariatric surgery, other than the observation level of care, must be requested separately. - 4.
+The Utilization Management professional receiving the request evaluates the submitted information to determine if the documentation supports the bariatric surgery as an eligible service. - 5.
+The requesting physician must provide documentation of ALL of the following: - 5.1.
+Unsuccessful medical treatment for obesity AND - 5.2.
+Psychiatric profile indicating the candidate is able to understand, tolerate and comply with all phases of care and is committed to long-term follow-up requirements; AND - 5.3.
+The candidate's post-operative expectations have been addressed; AND